Abby Whiteside: Criticism

-Favourable testimonials from adult learners who have read her books are widespread.
-A recurring theme is that the very same Chopin Études on which she based so much of her teaching had been a stumbling-block until her methods were applied.
-(It might also have some relevance that Chopin himself is reported to have opposed this idea of equalizing the fingers, which was beginning to catch on in his time.)
+The very same Chopin Études on which she based much of her teaching had been a stumbling-block until her methods were applied.
+It might also have some relevance that Chopin himself is reported to have opposed this idea of equalizing the fingers, which was beginning to catch on in his time.

 Legacy

 In addition to Robert Helps, two of Whiteside's pupils became noted teachers in their own right: Joseph Prostakoff, who taught the noted jazz pianist and educator Barry Harris, and Sophia Rosoff, who taught Harris as well as jazz pianists Fred Hersch and Ethan Iverson.
 Whiteside also tutored two American composers: Morton Gould and Vivian Fine.
 Miss Frankye A. Dixon another prominent pupil of Abbey Whiteside, who taught music at Howard University, in Washington, DC.
 She is the daughter of famed composer and musician the late Will H. Dixon, dubbed "The Original Dancing Conductor" by James Weldon Johnson, circa 1930.

 In the late 1950s, Rosoff set up the Abby Whiteside Foundation, dedicated to promote her ideas, train teachers and performers and organize recitals by pianists trained in Whiteside's methods.